exogen/react-overflow-indicator/README.md

 Distance (number of pixels or CSS length unit like `1em`) to the edge of the content at which to consider the viewport fully scrolled.
-For example, if set to 10, then the Overflow will consider scrolling to have reached the end as long as it’s within 10 pixels of the border.
-You can use this when your content has a lot of padding and scrolling close enough to the edge should be good enough.
+For example, if set to 10, then it will consider scrolling to have reached the end as long as it’s within 10 pixels of the border.
+You can use this when your content has padding and scrolling close to the edge should be good enough.

 </td>
 </tr>